North Luzon Expressway: NLEX Air

 On August 30, 2024, MPTC announced plans to construct an elevated road, named NLEX Air, extending from the Balintawak Toll Plaza to the Tambubong Interchange.
-With a total length of 17 km, is one of the most congested sections of the expressway, and MPTC believes an elevated tollway would ease traffic buildup in the area.
+With a total length of 17 km over one of the most congested sections of the expressway, MPTC believes an elevated tollway would ease traffic buildup in the area.
 In November, MTC President J Luigi L Bautista announced NLEX Air will be a multi-lane free-flow (MLFF) system or barrier-free tollway, equipped with efficiency antennae, RFID sensors, ALPR and infrared, artificial intelligence, and machine learning.

 New Manila International Airport link

 Pillars have been built on NLEX between its Balintawak toll plaza and Skyway Stage 3's Balintawak/NLEX off-ramp to accommodate a future toll road to New Manila International Airport in Bulakan, Bulacan.
 The future project, to be built by San Miguel Corporation, will expand the capacity of NLEX by adding new 4–5 lanes up to Marilao, which was selected for another toll road to the future airport.
 After the completion of this elevated toll road, NLEX will have 11–13 lanes total (3–4 lanes per direction on NLEX + 5 lanes on the elevated segment) from Balintawak Cloverleaf to Marilao, ultimately bypassing the NLEX's open section.

 The toll road project, later known as the Northern Access Link Expressway (NALEX), was approved by the Toll Regulatory Board in June 2022.
 It would be 19 km long from Skyway Stage 3 to a roundabout in Meycauayan, near the airport.
 Another 117 km stretch would be built beyond the NMIA roundabout, ending at the southern end of the Tarlac–Pangasinan–La Union Expressway in Tarlac City.
 When completed, NALEX would be 136 km long.
 The NALEX project costs and the first segment is targeted to be completed by 2026.

+As of 2026, the expressway's first segment hasn't been completed yet.